-- Our recent Confabulations panel discussion generated some very interesting discussion around creative collaborations with guts.
+- Our recent Confabulations panel generated some very interesting discussion around creative collaborations with guts.
 This online event took place on Tuesday 7 March, 7pm GMT / 2pm EST / and Wednesday 8 March 6am AEST.
 A video recording is available on YouTube until 8th April.

 - Join the Stomach Ache project for a Confabulations panel discussion where our lead research Vanessa Bartlett and artists Kathy High and Lindsay Kelley will explore creative collaboration with guts as new ways of understanding human-gut relations, including a response from Claire Hooker.
 Online (zoom) bookings available via Eventbrite.
 Tuesday 7 March 2pm EST / 7pm GMT and Wednesday 8 March 6am AEST.